 Lastly, the recognition of the importance of human emotion and logic will strengthen the overall benefits of the program.
-It is critical to address and learn about how the customer interacts with the business, and how those interactions are affected by these traits.
-Knowing how to build and leverage customer trust will assist in ensuring that any customer is a return customer.
+It is critical to address and learn about how the client interacts with the business, and how those interactions are affected by these traits.
+Knowing how to build and leverage client trust will assist in ensuring that any client is a return client.

-This program will strengthen your team’s understanding of the customer journey through a focus on both thought processes and engaging business practices.
-This combination of a tried-and-tested foundational approach with human-centered growth is a powerful way to improve your ability to interact with and engage customers.
-This is because the workplace is a dynamic environment, and incorporating multiple perspectives and methodologies allows for a more responsive approach to customer needs.
+This program will strengthen your team’s understanding of the client journey through a focus on both thought processes and engaging business practices.
+This combination of a tried-and-tested foundational approach with human-centered growth is a powerful way to improve your ability to interact with and engage clients.
+This is because the workplace is a dynamic environment, and incorporating multiple perspectives and methodologies allows for a more responsive approach to client needs.
 There is no better way to develop the team and workforce needed to create the success you want to see.

 Consider an example of a weaver and a tailor centuries ago.
 A tailor would have depended on the one or two weavers in their area for all fabrics.
 With little or no competition among other weavers, the weaver would have had a sort of monopoly on their market.
 They could set their own prices, though with bargaining, the tailors would have had room to negotiate the price down.
 But ultimately, the tailor would have to buy the one weaver’s fabrics or be forced to travel far away to the next town to find another weaver.
 The relationship between the weaver and the tailor was fairly constant, with little outside influence to impact prices, quality of goods and services, or speed at which items were made available.
 Customer service was a largely unheard of concept; you either worked with each other or you did not, but there were not many opportunities to go to another seller or demand better service.